My life changing journey

 Months following her passing involved a lot of self-reflection.
 I returned to work a few weeks after her death.
 It was clear that I was going through a depression.
 I hadn’t had the time to grieve and my mother convinced me to take a very needed holiday.
 I went to a yoga retreat where I finally had to stop and face my grief.
 I had a small breakdown.

 As months passed by, I was trying to keep up appearances, but I knew I wasn’t doing well.
 My husband and I decided that it was the time to follow one of our dreams to travel to Brazil for 2 months.
-Although there was push-back from work and I was certain that it would impact my career, we decided this was more important and we took our chance.
+I was working as a marketing director responsible for the EMEA region and taking time off from work again wasn't something my employer would be happy with, thats for sure.
+However, we decided this was more important and we took our chance.

 I set goals for myself on this trip; I needed to determine what truly made me happy and what was my true calling.
 The one clear thought running through my head was that life is too short to stick to routine that no longer inspires you.